zwoefler/Testing-Environments/kubespray-test/README.md

 - Create roles out of the spaghetti playbooks!

+- [ ] Output the IP addresses of the VMs with their corresponding nodes

 - [ ] Add a machine, provision it and use it as an additional node - Automatically:
     - [ ] Script to add Vagrant machine
     - [ ] Provision the machine